-"shall": indicates requirements strictly to be followed in order to conform with the standard.

-"should": indicates that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required.
-The organization can meet these requirements in an equivalent way provided this can be demonstrated and justified.

-"may": indicates a course of action permissible within the limits of the document.

-"can": is used for statements of possibility and capability, whether material, physical or causal.
+- "shall": indicates requirements strictly to be followed in order to conform with the standard; 'shall not' indicates a prohibition. - "should": indicates that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily re-quired.
+The Organization can meet these requirements in an equivalent way provided this can be demonstrated and justified. - "may": indicates a course of action permissible within the limits of the standard; 'need not' indicates that a specified course of action is not a requirement. - "can": is used for statements of possibility and capability, whether mate-rial, physical or causal.

-Terms for which a definition is provided in the Glossary of Terms are in italics and marked with an asterisk\.
+In the text of the sections D and E, the terms for which a definition is provided in the Glossary of Terms (appended as an Annex) are formatted in italics and marked with an asterisk.

-This document is subject to the review and revision cycle as described in FSC-PRO-60-007 Structure, Content and Development of Interim National Standards.
+This document is subject to the review and revision cycle as described in FSC-PRO-60-007 EN Structure, Content and Development of Interim National Standards.